nasriblack/LEARNING_ANGULAR/README.md

 - [X] Services Injected via DI
-- the service must always be in the constructeur
+- the service must always be in the constructeur **Avoid circular dependencies**: Two services injecting each other will fail; extract common logic into a third service or redesign.

 ## RxJS & Observarbles
 <b> If you're used to React with hooks , RxJS will be the biggest learning curves! </b>